 Two weekends ago our porch was “jacked up” in the most literal sense: both in its bad sinking and the jacks we used to support it when work was started to fix it.
-Karl and his Dad teamed up to jack our porch up and remove the crumbling footing and rotting wood from it all in one day.
+Karl and his Dad teamed up to jack our porch up and remove the chicken-wire porch skirt, crumbling footing and rotting wood from it all in one day.

 I use the term “crumbling” as well to the fullest degree because they were able to take the footing apart without even using a chisel; all it took was their bare hands.
 Yike-o-roma.